 Still, struggling to find your why?
 We’d love to have a chat with you and pick your brain about this.
 You can always reach out to us for a no-obligation chat about your fitness goals.
 No commitment!
 We just want to find out if we’re a good fit to help you reach your fitness destinations.

 IN THE GYM

 Alright, alright.
 Enough about motivations and feelings.
-Let’s get to pumping that iron to get your ideal physique.
+Let’s start lifting some weights.
 Here are our top tips that we give our members when we build out their workout plans both in and out of the gym:

 Don’t skip leg day

 Many men like to focus on lifting and particularly on the upper body (chest, back, and arms).
 It’s where we feel the pump the most.
 Those endorphins blast through our body with each biceps curl.
 But let’s think about this more holistically for a second.

 It is important to focus on all areas of the body to avoid imbalances that can lead to injury.
 You know those guys shaped like pizzas whose traps look permanently fused to their ears?
 That’s the kind of look that will occur when you only isolate your chest, arms, and back and forget about the rest of your body.
 If that’s your goal, that’s great!
 But if not, you need a plan that works in multiple parts of your body, and you need to start working toward your goals through functional training.